piotr-yuxuan/chinese-huawen/README.md

 # Structure

 This repository has been used in different ways.
 It initially hosted a [article recension](documents/Articles recension) whose sources can be found in [bibliography](bibliography/).
 A state of the art was planned to be written but hasn't been born yet.
 However, you could find general introduction to Chinese language structure on the [project site](http://piotr2b.github.io/chinese-huawen/).
  * [Documents](documents/) are placed into the eponym folder which also contains the [general documentation](documents/Documentation) of this repository.
-Herein can be found roadmap.
+Herein can be found roadmap or plan for next improvements.
  * The folder [gephi](gephi/) contains output pictures and Gephi files and [data](data/) comprehends all what looks like a database.
  * These two latter folders are used by Java projects stored in [java](java/).
 The folder [java/lib](java/lib/) is for hypothetical libraries which couldn't be handle with maven.